Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/09-delete-from-dom.md

 ```

 ### Analysis
 1. This is a little different way of making a reference to a DOM element.
-We're aiming for a `<ul>` element with an id of `thirteen` (the `#` signals the program to look for an id rather than a class).
+We're aiming for a `<ul>` element with an id of `fourteen` (the `#` signals the program to look for an id rather than a class).
 2. This should look familiar to you.
 This is the same way we cleared out the `<section>` elements in the NYT and YouTube API mini-apps.
 3. We use a `for of` loop to iterate through the values of each `key: value` object pair.
 4. Given that we're working with an `<ul>` element, each loop will create a different `<li>`.